Seed Potatoes are the key!

 Harvesting Your Potatoes

 Earlies – Wait until flowers have opened before examining the tubers.
 Do this by removing soil from a small part of the ridge.
-They are ready for harvesting as new potatoes when they are the size of hen's eggs.
-Insert a flat-tined fork in to the ridge well away from the haulm and lift the roots forward in to the trench.
+They are ready for harvesting as new potatoes when they are the size of hen’s eggs.
+Insert a flat-tined fork into the ridge well away from the haulm and lift the roots forward into the trench.

 Maincrops – If you are storing your Maincrops, cut off the haulms once the foliage has turned brown and the stems have withered.
 Wait for 10 days before lifting the roots.
-Dry the tubers by laying them on the soil for a few hours after you have dug them up, then store them in a cool, frost free, airy place away from direct sun light.
-Sheds can be fine, but don't leave them directly on the floor as they may get damp.
-Hessian and paper sacks are good for this, but steer away from using plastic as this may cause them to sweat.
+Dry the tubers by laying them on the soil for a few hours after you have dug them up, then store them in a cool, frost-free, airy place away from direct sunlight.
+Sheds can be fine, but don’t leave them directly on the floor as they may get damp.
+Hessian and paper sacks are good for this but steer away from using plastic as this may cause them to sweat.
 Be sure to remove all tubers, however small, to avoid any problems the following season.

 Potatoes Grown In The Container

 Container growing is an easy method.
-Plant your seed potatoes about 10cm from the base of your container (multi-purpose compost will be fine for this, add well rotted manure if you are feeling lavish), then add about the same amount of soil above them.
+Plant your seed potatoes about 10cm from the base of your container (multi-purpose compost will be fine for this, add well-rotted manure if you are feeling lavish), then add about the same amount of soil above them.
 As the plant grows, keep adding compost until you reach the top of your container then allow the plant to grow normally.
-As a rough guide, it is recommended that 2 seed potatoes are planted in a container of 40cm depth and 40cm diameter, so use this as a basis for how many you will plant.
+As a rough guide, it is recommended that 2 seed potatoes be planted in a container of 40cm depth and 40cm diameter, so use this as a basis for how many you will plant.